SomaiaElbaradey/SFM/README.md

 ![Temple Reconstruction](./results/result.gif)

-*Note: Replace the file paths with the actual paths to your GIF files in the results folder.*

 ## Dataset Preparation
 The code expects images to be in the following location:
 * Temple dataset: `./datasets/templeRing/00.png`, `./datasets/templeRing/01.png`, etc.